ParulChak/fiorm-submit-library/README.md

 # form-submit-library
 This library fetch all input tag from the Form and their respective data.
-It will retrive the data and submit the form to the specified action mention in the Form.
+It will retrieve the data and submit the form to the specified action mention in the Form.

 To use this library, make sure you have node install in your system
 ```
-npm install formSubmitLib
+npm install formsubmitlib
  ```

 ````